Aristotle-Metadata-Enterprises/django-garnett/README.md

 * Libraries need a good name.
 * Searching for "Famous Translators" will tell you about [Constnace Garnett](https://en.wikipedia.org/wiki/Constance_Garnett), a famous translator.
-* Searching for "Garnett Django" shows [Garnet Clark](https://en.wikipedia.org/wiki/Garnet_Clark), a jazz pianist who played with Django Reinhart - the namesake of the Django Web Framework.
+* Searching for "Garnett Django" shows [Garnet Clark](https://en.wikipedia.org/wiki/Garnet_Clark) (also spelled Garnett), a jazz pianist who played with Django Reinhart - the namesake of the Django Web Framework.
+* Voila - a nice name

 TODOs: